 What to expect from Coxs Bazar Beach?

 People!
 That’s the first thing you can expect here.
 You will find almost half of the people of this universe there.
 Jokes apart, a single stretch of beach has a different name as you will walk.
-From the north to south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
+From the north to the south you will see Kolatoli beach, Sugondha beach, and Laboni beach.

 Most of the people visit Kolatoli beach.
 It’s perfect for swimming.
 Cox’s Bazar is a good place to swim during high tide.
 The waves are of the right size to enjoy a bath there.
 The water is not like the dreamy turquoise but murky brown.
 The sands near the ocean are also blackish.
 As you will walk towards the south the crowds will get a little slimmer.
 A part of Laboni beach (which you can reach through Sugondha beach) is less crowded.

 Bangladesh is a predominantly Muslim country, so, you won’t find any bar for consuming alcohol at the seaside.
 However, it shouldn’t deter you to satisfy your thirst.
-You will get a coconut on the beach.
+You will get coconut on the beach.
 Grab as many as you want to from there.

 Sunset in Coxs Bazar Beach